 After college, she went on to work for Boeing where she was the youngest employee ever trained for the position of Designated Engineering Representative; a position that would allow her to certify Boeing documents on behalf of the government.

 But education was always her passion.
 She has taught in Seattle, as well as internationally.
 Anu has taught college students math at the University of Washington’s esteemed Instructional Center.
 She has run her own tutoring center for elementary and middle school students and has run preschools in Seattle and overseas.
 She has also assisted in teaching Math club in the Seattle Schools.

 She has volunteered to teach in schools for underprivileged children and as a Sunday School teacher.
 She has served as Room Parent, VP of Communications on the PTSA and as a PTSA grade representative.
 She has even taught Bollywood dancing to adults and children of all ages.

 After her children were born, Anu resigned from Boeing and started her own preschool and tutoring center.
 This enabled her to concentrate on laying a strong foundation for her children.
 She insists on a balanced approach, making sure her children are social, happy, healthy and caring human beings.

-Both her biological children tested into the top 2% of all children in the Seattle school district and are/have attended school with the Highly Capable Cohort (HCC, formerly known as APP) for gifted children.
+Both her biological children tested into the top 2% of all children in the Seattle school district and are/have attended school with the Highly Capable Cohort (HCC) for gifted children.